-Heart rate running | The pulse when jogging, i.e. the training heart rate, depends on various factors.
-To determine the training heart rate, you can calculate the maximum heart rate.
+Heart rate running | The pulse when jogging, i.e., the training heart rate, depends on various factors.
+You can calculate the maximum heart rate to determine the training heart rate.
 But one by one.
 The first thing to do is to clarify what you are training for.
-During a sprint or a short distance, the training intensity and thus also the training heart rate are higher than in a relaxed endurance run.
-If you want to get better at easy jogging, it can be sufficient to concentrate on improving your basic or long-term endurance.
-Intensities in the range of 60 to 85% of the maximum heart rate (HRmax) are suitable for this project.
-However, blanket statements that suggest a fixed heart rate for a variety of athletes are too general (Hoffmann, 2012; Hottenrott & Neumann, 2016).
+During a sprint or a short distance, the training intensity and, thus, the training heart rate is higher than in a relaxed endurance run.
+If you want to get better at easy jogging, it can be sufficient to concentrate on improving your essential or long-term endurance.
+Intensities of 60 to 85% of the maximum heart rate (HRmax) are suitable for this project.
+However, blanket statements suggesting a fixed heart rate for various athletes are too general (Hoffmann, 2012; Hottenrott & Neumann, 2016).

-The heart rate during endurance training depends e.g. depends on the following factors (Hoffmann, 2012; Hottenrott & Neumann, 2016):
+The heart rate during endurance training depends, e.g., depends on the following factors (Hoffmann, 2012; Hottenrott & Neumann, 2016):

 - Training goal